MUN Chairing Script

 Delegate raises motion to set the agenda to a topic

-“This is in order, we shall now open a primary speakers list to discuss whether delegates are in favour or against setting the agenda to topic X, Delegate would you like to be added first to this speakers list?”
+“This is in order, we shall now open a primary speakers list to discuss whether delegates are in favor or against setting the agenda to topic X, Delegate would you like to be added first to this speakers list?”

 “All those wishing to be added to the primary speakers list, please raise your placards now”